Your Monroe, NC Real Estate Questions Answered

 What neighborhoods are in Monroe, NC?

 Grayson is a single-family home neighborhood typical of Monroe.
-Homes date back to 2007, usually have 3-4 bedrooms and around two bathrooms.
+Homes date back to 2007, and usually have 3-4 bedrooms and around two bathrooms.

 Potters Point has homes on more spacious lots, often 1-3 acres.
-The single-family homes typically had four bedrooms and three bathrooms.
+Its single-family homes typically have four bedrooms and three bathrooms.

 Ashley Woods is a more established neighborhood.
 Homes here have three bedrooms and one bathroom.